-(1) An overview of provisions setting a limit of lifecycle GHG intensity of energy used on board a ship
+(1) An overview of provisions setting a limit of GHG intensity of energy used on board a ship

-- Starts from 1 January 2025. - Energy used on board ships of over 5,000 GT, arriving at or departing from EU/EEA ports are in the scope of this provision. - For the energy covered, a limit is set for the annual average of "GHG emissions per energy [gCO2eq/MJ]", called as "GHG intensity".
+- Starts from 1 January 2025. - Fuels used on board ships of over 5,000 GT, arriving at or departing from EU/EEA ports are in the scope of the FuelEU Maritime. - For the fuels covered, a limit is set for the annual average of "GHG emissions per energy [gCO2eq/MJ]", called as "GHG intensity".
 This GHG intensity limit will be strengthened every five years.
-The GHG intensity is assessed on a lifecycle (Well-to-Wake) basis. - For the same ship, the GHG intensity can be carried forward to the following year (banking), or used in advance from the following year (borrowing).
-It is also possible

-- to compensate the GHG intensity for multiple ships in the same year (pooling). - In the case where the GHG intensity of a shipping company exceeds the limit, by paying a penalty for the excess, the shipping company is deemed to comply with the regulation.
+The GHG intensity is assessed on a life-cycle (Well-to-Wake) basis. - The annual average GHG intensity is calculated on a shipping company basis. - For the same ship, the GHG intensity can be carried forward to the following year (banking), or used in advance from the following year (borrowing).
+It is also possible to compensate the GHG intensity for multiple ships in the same year (pooling). - In the case where the GHG intensity of a shipping company exceeds the limit, by paying a penalty for the excess, the shipping company is deemed to comply with the regulation.